-[1] The appellants were tried together on charges of corrupt practice, contrary to section 376 of the Penal Code.
-The first appellant was the Director of the National Road Safety Council and the second appellant was the Marketing Manager of Above Graphic Limited.
-The Council used the Company for their design works and printing.
+[1] Ward P, Henry and McPherson JJA.
+The Appellants were tried together on charges of corrupt practice, contrary to s 376 of the Penal Code.
+The first Appellant (A1) was the Director of the National Road Safety Council and the second Appellant (A2) was the Marketing Manager of Above Graphic Ltd. The council used the company for their design works and printing.